Tufin/oasdiff/README.md

   -exclude-description
     	ignore changes to descriptions (deprecated, use '-exclude-elements description' instead) -exclude-elements value
-    	comma-seperated list of elements to exclude from diff -exclude-endpoints
+    	comma-separated list of elements to exclude from diff -exclude-endpoints
     	exclude endpoints from output (deprecated, use '-exclude-elements endpoints' instead) -exclude-examples